johnmyleswhite/TextRegression/README.md

+# DEPRECATION NOTICE

+This package is abandoned.
+No maintenance work will be done on it.

 # Introduction
 This repository contains the development version of the TextRegression package, which makes it easy to predict continuous outputs using text inputs.